gonzalo-munillag/Cloud_Development_Portfolio/Develop_and_Deploy_Serverless_Apps/Intro_restAPI_serverless.md

 A Lambda function should process this event and return a response that will be converted by AWS into an HTTP response.

-Traditional RESTAPI

-Multiple instances across regions, a load balancer, autoscaling, databases per instance.
+Traditional RESTAPI: Multiple instances across regions, a load balancer, autoscaling, databases per instance.

-When implementing REST API with AWS Lambda our functions receive HTTP requests in the form of events.
-Each event contains information like HTTP method, HTTP body, headers, etc.

-A Lambda function should process this event and return a response that will be converted by AWS into an HTTP response.

 What is API Gateway